Neil MacFarlane (footballer): Kidderminster Harriers

 On 25 May 2018, MacFarlane was announced as manager of National League North club Kidderminster Harriers.
 He had briefly coached at the club in 2015.
 Tasked with promotion, MacFarlane presided over 27 matches, winning 12, before he agreed to part ways with the club in January 2019.

 Brentford

 On 30 May 2019, MacFarlane joined Brentford as head coach of the club's B team.
 As a result of first team head coach Thomas Frank testing positive for COVID-19, MacFarlane presided over the first team's 2–1 FA Cup third round victory over Middlesbrough on 9 January 2021.
 He won competitive cup competitions in each of the 2021–22 and 2022–23 seasons, with the London Senior Cup and Premier League Cups respectively.
 The team entered the Professional Development League in 2024 and won the competition at the first attempt.
 In July 2025, after being awarded a UEFA Pro Licence, MacFarlane was promoted into the role of assistant first team coach.

 Scotland U19

-In August 2024, MacFarlane was announced as head coach of Scotland U19.
+In August 2024, MacFarlane was announced as head coach of the Scotland national under-19 team.
+He was replaced in the role by Tam Courts in September 2026, but remained within the national youth setup, coaching across all levels.